vezeli/cit/README.md

 ``$ python cit.py transactions all --in skatteverket-example-1.json``

-* For listing only the buy transactions made in 2021:
+* For listing only the buy transactions made during 2021:

 ``$ python cit.py transactions buy --in skatteverket-example-1.json --year 2021``

-* To summarize and calculate trade statistics for the year 2022, use the `calculate` subcommand:
+* To summarize and calculate position statistics for the year 2022, use the `calculate` subcommand:

 ``$ python cit.py calculate summary --in skatteverket-example-1.json --year 2022``